docarray/docarray/docs/advanced/document-store/benchmark.md

 * **`m=16`**: max connections, the number of bi-directional links created for every new element during construction.
 Reasonable range for M is 2-100.
 Higher M work better on datasets with high intrinsic dimensionality and/or high recall, while low M work better for datasets with low intrinsic dimensionality and/or low recalls.

-Finally, the full benchmark script is [available at here](../../../scripts/benchmarking.py).
+Finally, the full benchmark script is [available here](https://github.com/jina-ai/docarray/blob/main/scripts/benchmarking.py).

 ### Rationale on the experiment design